race-against-ai/control_panel_selfdrivingcar/README.md

 # Control Panel Self-Driving Car

-This is a graphical user interface (GUI) panel to control the self-driving car.
+This is a GUI panel to control the self-driving car.

 Functions of the components:
 - **Buttons**: